danawoodman/simple-sql-model/readme.md

 }
 ```

-Checkout [this page](https://github.com/brianc/node-sql/blob/5ec7827cf637a4fe6b930fd4e8d27e6a8cb5289f/test/binary-clause-tests.js#L11) on the available `where` options as well as check out the test for more examples.
+Checkout [this page](https://github.com/brianc/node-sql/blob/5ec7827cf637a4fe6b930fd4e8d27e6a8cb5289f/test/binary-clause-tests.js#L11) on the available `where` options.
+Also check out the test in this project for more examples.

 ### Class Methods